 Adam Siler, Dean of Residential Life

 Adam grew up outside of Richmond, Virginia.
 He received a bachelor's degree in philosophy at the University of Virginia, a master's degree in education from Stanford University, and a master's degree in positive psychology from the University of Pennsylvania.
 Since 2007, he has served in a variety of roles at the Woodside Priory School, including as a Residential Faculty member in the boarding program, teacher of history and psychology, chair of the History Department, and currently as Dean of Residential Life.
 Adam is fiercely optimistic about the future of the world and believes that wellbeing is a birthright.
-He lives on the Priory campus with his wife, Megan, and their twelve-pound Maltese dog, Sam Seaborn.
+He lives on the Priory campus with his wife, Megan, and their newborn son Ben.

 Myles Somerville, Assistant Dean of Residential Life

 Myles Somerville is from Middletown, RI and has lived on small islands off of New England his entire life.
 He attended Portsmouth Abbey high school, a Benedictine high school in Portsmouth, RI.
 In 2009, he graduated from Florida State University with a degree in Outdoor Pursuits and a minor in English.
-He also was a 3 time All South Eastern Conference lacrosse player for FSU.
+He also was a 3 time All South Eastern Conference lacrosse player for Florida State University.
 In addition to serving a Residential Faculty member, Myles is always looking for opportunities to traverse new hiking trails, travel, write, and meet good people in great places.